heyoaryan/new-3d-portfolio/README.md

 1. Push your code to a GitHub repository.
 2. Connect your repository to Vercel.
+3. **Add Environment Variables in Vercel Dashboard:**
+   - Go to your project → Settings → Environment Variables
+   - Add `RESEND_API_KEY` with your Resend API key value
+   - Select all environments (Production, Preview, Development)
-3. Vercel will handle the deployment process.
+4. Vercel will handle the deployment process.

+**Note:** The contact form requires `RESEND_API_KEY` to send emails.
+Make sure to add it in Vercel's environment variables section.

 ## 🤝 Contributing